Michael Hancock slams Denver school board as "dysfunctional" and "immature"

 Anderson believes Hancock is just upset because the candidates he's supported in the past have lost their school board races, he said.

-Hancock recently denied threatening to use an executive order to reinstate SROs in Denver schools following the shooting at East High School — something that Anderson accused the mayor of.
+Anderson recently accused Hancock of threatening to use an executive order to reinstate SROs in Denver schools following the shooting at East High School — a claim the mayor rejected.

 Anderson countered the Denver Public Schools board is very functional and has been able to deliver the highest graduation rate of any DPS board.
 He said having differing opinions is productive for democracy.